 The following three subsections describe the financial incentive programs offered through the Greyfields Community Improvement Plan.
-These programs, summarized in Table 1, support the redevelopment or rehabilitation of greyfield sites (and in certain cases, historic properties with cultural heritage value) through private sector greyfield revitalization initiatives.
+These programs, summarized in Table 1, support the redevelopment or rehabilitation of greyfield sites through private sector greyfield revitalization initiatives.
 These incentives are a key tool to stimulate reinvestment in greyfield sites and achieve the vision and goals described in Section B.2 of this CIP and in the City of Brantford Official Plan.
-Eligibility for some of the programs is tied to the varying needs of the Target Greyfield Revitalization Areas, and is exact eligibility criteria are outlined in the details of each program.
-Table 1 summarizes the various programs, the full eligibility criteria of which details are provided in Sections B.3.1, B.3.2, B.3.3 and B.3.4.
+Eligibility for the programs is tied to the varying needs of the Target Greyfield Revitalization Areas, and is outlined in the details of each program.
+Table 1 summarizes the various programs, the full eligibility criteria of which are provided in Sections B.3.1, B.3.2, B.3.3 and B.3.4.
 A Glossary of Terms is attached as Appendix C to assist in interpreting this Plan.

-Table 1 - Summary of Greyfield CIP Grant Programs
+Table 1 - Summary of Financial Incentive Programs